CircuitVerse/Interactive-Book/docs/alu.md

 |1	|1	|XOR|

-Now we can take up the 1 bit ALU as block and construct a 4 bit ALU, which performs all the functions of the 1 bit ALU on the 4 bit inputs.
-Thus a single building block can be constructed and used recursively.
-The inputs A and B are four bits and the output is 4 bit as well.
-Figure below illustrates it:
+We can now construct a 4-bit ALU by taking the 1-bit ALU as a block, this will perform the tasks of a 1-bit ALU on 4-bit inputs.
+Hence, a single block can be constructed, and also used recursively.
+The inputs 'A' and 'B' are of 4-bits and the output as well is of 4-bit.
+The below Figure illustrates it:

 <div style="text-align:center" ><img src="../assets/images/360px-4BITALU.jpg" /></div>

-There are a few important takeaways here:
+There are some important points to be noted here:
 * The selection lines MO and M1 select the function ALU performs.
 These selection lines combined with the input arguments and desired functions a Instruction Set can be formed.
 * These Instructions can used to create meaningful programs.
 Since these are required to be easily available they can be stored on ROM unit.
-* The input arguments A and B are often stored in Internal Registers.
+* The input arguments 'A' and 'B' are often stored in Internal Registers.
 These along with other special purpose register form the registers of the microcontroller.
 * ROM memories are slower in speed, hence an intermediate high speed RAM is often used.
 * All the critical timings, decoding of the instructions are often grouped together in seperate control and timings unit'
 * If a Micro controller would be constructed only from ALU, RAM, ROM there would not be any external interface.
 Hence we have Input/Output IO ports.
 * Additional features such as 'Interrupts, communication protocols, EEPROM, Timers/Counters, Debug interfaces etc are incorporated to make a controller complete.

-In above discussion we might have left out intricate details involved in a ALU, CPU design.
-But the aim was to understand ALU/CPU at a deeper level.
+In the above discussion, we may have left some intricate(complex) details involved in ALU, and CPU design.
+But the goal was to understand ALU or CPU at a deeper level.

 {% include disqus.html %}